hugo-fixit/fixit-releaser/README.en.md

 ## ⚙️ Configuration

-[todo]

-> The `fixit-releaser changelog` configuration is compatible with auto-changelog.
+The `fixit-releaser changelog` configuration is compatible with auto-changelog.

 ## 🙏 Acknowledgments